kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor.md

 2. Navigate to General > Account
 3. Under “VS Code Import”, click the Import button

 This will transfer your Extensions, Themes, Settings, Keybindings.
+You can see all keyboard shortcuts by pressing `Cmd + R` then `Cmd + S`.

 We made Activity Bar Orientation horizontal by default.
 If you prefer vertical:
 1. `Cmd + Shift + P` -> Preferences: Open Settings (UI)